-In 2002, Fairfax County initiated a process to develop management plans for each of its 30 watersheds.
-Its purposes were to restore and protect the county's streams, of which 70% are in fair to very poor condition, and to support Virginia's commitment to the Chesapeake 2000 Agreement, which includes the goal of developing watershed plans for two thirds of the Bay's watersheds by 2010.
-Watershed planning was also required by state and federal regulations.
+In 2002, Fairfax County began developing management plans for each of its 30 watersheds.
+Its purposes were to restore and protect the county's streams, of which 70% are in fair to very poor condition, support Virginia's commitment to the Chesapeake 2000 Agreement, and meet state and federal regulatory requirements.

-Little Hunting Creek was the first watershed in Fairfax County for which a plan was developed.
-According to the Fairfax County Stream Protection Strategy, it was one of the five watersheds in the poorest condition in the county.
+According to the Fairfax County Stream Protection Strategy, Little Hunting Creek was one of the five watersheds in the poorest condition in the county.
+It was the first watershed for which a plan was developed.

-Facilitate and provide technical assistance to homeowners for LID projects, such as rain barrels, rain gardens, and cisterns.
+Facilitate and provide technical assistance to homeowners for projects, such as rain barrels, rain gardens, and cisterns, to reduce stormwater runoff from their properties; build demonstration projects of "low impact development" (LID) techniques.

 Where possible, build new stormwater facilities, and improve and better maintain existing ones.